- The History of Saunas

-Specifically, wavelengths of exactly 633 nm and 830 nm can easily penetrate the skin, where fibroblast cells absorb the light to stimulate the production of collagen and elastin — two components that can help improve skin health and make you look younger.
+Specifically, infrared waves in the 633 nm and 830 nm spectrum can easily penetrate the skin, where fibroblast cells absorb the light to stimulate the production of collagen and elastin — two components that can help improve skin health and make you look younger.

-Coincidentally, my wife started using SolaWave* several months ago; it’s a red-light therapy tool that’s supposed to improve the complexion of her skin, and based on the before and after photos we took (see above), the technology appears to be working.
+Coincidentally, my wife started using SolaWave several months ago.
+It’s a red light therapy tool that’s supposed to improve skin complexion, and based on the before and after photos we took (see above), the technology appears to be working.